-Due to the importance of accurately measuring the power used by energy-intensive businesses – for example manufacturers, brewers and caterers – those with a higher demand for electricity tend to have their consumption monitored in a more specialised way than typical SMEs.
+That’s why those businesses with a higher demand for electricity tend to have their consumption monitored in a more specialised way than typical SMEs.

 This is normally done with the use of a half hourly meter.

-These meters are designed to capture details about a business's electricity usage every 30 minutes, relaying the information to the supplier in real time.
-This enables suppliers to ensure they're accurately charging firms, and is especially beneficial for businesses with high usage as it minimises the risk of any incorrect charges.
+Half hourly electricity meters are designed to capture details about a business's electricity usage every 30 minutes, relaying the information to the supplier in real time.
+This means suppliers can be sure they're accurately charging your business only for the energy it uses, to minimise the risk of incorrect billing.

-Another bonus is that it means half-hourly customers can have their contracts flexibly tailored to their unique profile – they can opt for complete budget certainty, with set prices, or take a larger risk on their energy costs by allowing a supplier to pass charges through to them on a variable basis.
+And this type of metering still allows you to tailor to your energy contracts to fit the exact needs and budget of your business, meaning you can opt for complete budget certainty, with set half hourly meter charges, or take a larger risk on your energy costs by allowing a supplier to pass charges through to them through a variable rate.

 If your business has a peak electricity demand of 100 Kilo Volt Amperes (KVA) or higher, more than three times a year, then you'll be obliged to have a half-hourly meter installed.
-You’ll be able to find out from looking at recent bills.
+You’ll be able to find out the energy demand of your business by looking at your most recent bills.

 If you've currently got a half hourly meter this is something you're probably aware of, as it's likely you'll have been told by a supplier that you need one – or asked for one to be installed.

-That's because businesses that consume high levels of electricity are often expected to negotiate deals with suppliers, which can be difficult for business owners who haven't had a lot of experience in the industrial electricity market.
+We recommend that you compare deals using a business energy broker - businesses that consume high levels of electricity are often expected to negotiate deals with suppliers, which can be difficult if you haven't had a lot of experience in the industrial electricity market.

-A broker will be able to get prices from a wide panel of suppliers on your behalf, negotiating a deal that enables you to minimise your business's energy bills and continue to enjoy the benefits of a half hourly meter.
-They'll be able to process any paperwork and handle the administrative side of things to make the switch as easy as possible, enabling you to focus on running your business.
+Our experts will also process any paperwork and handle the administrative side of things to make the switch as easy as possible, enabling you to focus on running your business.